BIBSYSDEV/nva-cristin-person/README.md

 *   200 - Ok, returns an array of 0-5 persons.
 *   400 - Bad request, returned if the parameters are invalid.
-*   500 - Internal server error, returned if a problem is encountered retrieving person data
+*   500 - Internal server error, returned if a problem is encountered retrieving person data.
 *   502 - Bad Gateway, returned if upstream get fails.

 ## GET person/{id}?{language_parameter}